wojtekmach/dotlocal/README.md

    `:otp_app` option is used to locate certificate files.
 You can use certificates that DotLocal ships with by passing `otp_app: :dotlocal`.

-2. Optionally Create `priv/dotlocal/server.key` and `priv/dotlocal/server.crt` files
+2. Optionally create `priv/dotlocal/server.key` and `priv/dotlocal/server.crt` files

    To create self-signed certificates, run following commands (based on https://devcenter.heroku.com/articles/ssl-certificate-self)